 This guideline clarifies the types of transactions that are wire transfers for the purposes of the AML/CFT Act.
 The Wire transfers guideline (PDF 1MB), published August 2013, also describes who the parties are in a transaction and what responsibilities they have.

-The first edition of AML Update includes insights on Risk Assessments and other useful information for reporting entities in the AML/CFT supervisory space.
+AML Update includes insights on Risk Assessments and other useful information for reporting entities in the AML/CFT supervisory space.

 Further guidance and information